What is the polar vortex?

 SYRACUSE, N.Y.
-(WSYR-TV) — With arctic air unleashed from the high latitudes of North America, barreling south toward the United States, you are undoubtedly going to hear the term polar vortex thrown around.
+(WSYR) – With arctic air unleashed from the high latitudes of North America, barreling south toward the United States, you are undoubtedly going to hear the term polar vortex thrown around.

 The truth is that the polar vortex is not a new term.
 It has been around for a long time.
 It’s just one of those cool buzzwords that has caught on recently.
-I guess the pun intended with the word cool.
+I guess the pun is intended with the word “cool.”

 The polar vortex is a counterclockwise-spinning whirl of cold air in the high latitudes of the atmosphere.